mart-org/mdl/README.md

-# react-dev-lib
+# Mart-DL

-React-dev-lib is a tool that allows you to create React libraries quickly and easily.
+Mart-DL is a tool that allows you to create React libraries quickly and easily.
 This tool focuses on simplifying the React component development process, allowing you to focus on creating high-quality components instead of dealing with project setup and structure.

-## Using React-dev-lib
+## Using Mart-DL

-React-dev-lib takes care of the initial setup and project structure, allowing you to:
+Mart-Dl takes care of the initial setup and project structure, allowing you to:

 - Focus on developing customizable React components.
 - Streamline the creation of React libraries for reuse across multiple projects.